sc-martel93/recipe-book/README.md

 ## About

-Recipe book is a web app that simplifies storing and sharing recipes
+Recipe book is a web app that simplifies storing and sharing recipes.

-## Deployed with heroku
+## Deployed with AWS amplify and Heroku

 https://main.d4u3ts97tb3ea.amplifyapp.com/